DOME-Marketplace/integration-guide/README.md

 ### IAM components

 The [DOME IAM-Framework](https://github.com/DOME-Marketplace/iam-components) is a set of microservices, that enables users in the DOME ecosystem to authenticate into the [DOME Marketplace](https://dome-marketplace.org).
+The authentication process itself is described further below in the [Authentication](#authentication) section.

 #### Overview and subcomponents